-We are not a national call center.
-Our office sits at 7506 N Oak Trafficway, and our Medicare advisors know the hospital systems, doctor networks, and pharmacies across the KC metro.
 That matters because the right Medicare plan in Kansas City often comes down to whether your provider is with Saint Luke’s, the University of Kansas Health System, Research Medical Center, North Kansas City Hospital, or somewhere else.

-When you sit down with a local Medicare insurance agent, you get someone who already knows the names on your referral list.
+When you sit down with a local Medicare agent, you get someone who already knows the names on your referral list.

-A Medicare insurance broker represents multiple carriers, not one.
+An independent Medicare insurance broker represents multiple carriers, not one.
 That means we compare every plan we can offer in your zip code instead of pushing the single product a captive agent gets paid to sell.

 Here is what that looks like in practice: